-During Mr. Widing’s tenure at Christie’s, the American Paintings Department has established new world records for artists in virtually every category of American Art.
-Among them is the 2008 sale of Thomas Moran’s Green River of Wyoming for $17,737,000, the highest price ever achieved at auction for any 19th century American painting.
-Also in recent years Christie’s established a new world record for the Stieglitz circle with the sale of Marsden Hartley’s Lighthouse for $6,313,000.
+During Mr. Widing’s tenure at Christie’s, the American Paintings Department established new world records for artists in virtually every category of American Art.
+Among these is the December 2013 sale of Edward Hopper’s East Wind Over Weehawken for $40,485,000, a world auction record for the artist.
+This followed the May 2013 sale of Hopper’s Blackwell’s Island for $19,163,750, at the time the highest price ever achieved for a single work of art in an American Art Sale at Christie’s, along with the record-setting price for a work on paper by Hopper, $4,155,750, achieved by Kelly Jenness House in the same sale.
+In 2008, the sale of Thomas Moran’s Green River of Wyoming for $17,737,000 achieved the highest price ever at auction for any 19th-century American painting.
+That same year Christie’s established a new world record for the Stieglitz circle with the sale of Marsden Hartley’s Lighthouse for $6,313,000.
 In 2011, the sale of Oscar Bluemner’s Illusion of Prairie, New Jersey (Red Farm at Pochuck) for $5,346,500 affirmed Christie’s leadership in American art.
 With respect to private sales, an important part of Christie’s business, Mr. Widing was one of a team of two who sold Thomas Eakins’ The Gross Clinic in 2006 for $68,000,000, the highest price ever achieved for a work of art in his field.

 A recognized authority on American painting and sculpture, Mr. Widing is often cited in the national press.
 He has been quoted in The New Yorker Magazine, The New York Times, The Wall Street Journal, Antiques and the Arts Weekly, Art + Auction Magazine, Architectural Digest, Town & Country Magazine, The Art Newsletter, The Maine Antiques Digest, and numerous other newspapers and magazines.
 Recently Mr. Widing has been interviewed by National Public Radio and has appeared on Bloomberg Television.
 He continues to be a frequent source of information on the American field.
 Mr. Widing has also lectured widely at museums across the country and on occasion to university students.
 He is a graduate of Williams College, where he was elected to Phi Beta Kappa and was awarded the Karl E. Weston prize for his senior thesis in Art History.